krasserm/machine-learning-notebooks/README.md

 ## Machine learning notebooks

-This project provides solutions to the [Stanford Machine Learning](https://www.coursera.org/learn/machine-learning) course exercises in [Python](https://www.python.org/) and [scikit-learn](http://scikit-learn.org/).
+This project contains solutions to the [Stanford Machine Learning](https://www.coursera.org/learn/machine-learning) course exercises implemented with [Python](https://www.python.org/) and [scikit-learn](http://scikit-learn.org/).
 The scikit-learn machine learning library provides optimized implementations for all algorithms presented in the course and needed in the course exercises.
 Instead of writing low-level [Octave](https://www.gnu.org/software/octave/) code, as required by the course, the solutions presented here demonstrate how to use scikit-learn to solve these exercises on a much higher